Volunteering in Belize: At a glance

 - Available year-round

-- Unique Marine Conservation volunteer project
+- Incredibly unique Marine Conservation volunteer experience

 - Program fees include island transfer, orientation, accommodation, meals and 24/7 in-country support